ClarkMcGrew/hemi-threads/README.md

 GPU Lambdas and Parallel For
 ----------------------------

-CUDA 7.5 provides an experimental feature, "GPU Lambdas", which enables C++11 Lambda functions with `__device__` annotation to be defined in host code and passed to kernels running on the device.
+After CUDA 7.5 "GPU Lambdas" are provided (either as an experimental feature or part of the main compiler) which enables C++11 Lambda functions with `__device__` annotation to be defined in host code and passed to kernels running on the device.
 Hemi 2 leverages this feature to provide the `hemi::parallel_for` function which, when compiled for the GPU, launches a parallel kernel which executes the provided GPU lambda function as the body of a parallel loop.
 When compiled for the CPU, the lambda is executed as the body of a sequential CPU loop.
 This makes parallel functions nearly as easy to write as a for loop, as the following code shows:

     parallel_for(0, 100, [] HEMI_LAMBDA (int i) {
         printf("%d\n", i);